(Re) Presenting John Griffin (DJ Johnny G) | Brisbane Entrepreneur, DJ and social observer | December 2020

-Paul: And you get dressed up and look really (muffled).
+Paul: And you get dressed up and look really alternative and unruly.
 It was the early ‘80s.

-Angelina: It’s like the height of Bjelke Peterson – couldn’t even walk down the Mall or walk anywhere in Brisbane in black without being hassled.
+Angelina: It’s like the height of Bjelke-Petersen – couldn’t even walk down the Mall or walk anywhere in Brisbane in black without being hassled.